technologycoder/my-retail-service/README.md

 | -----------------| -------------- | -------------- |
 | SNAPSHOT         | 1.5.9.RELEASE  |   5.6.5        |

-## To build the project use the following command
+## To build the project use the following command:

 ```
 [PROJECT_HOME]/gradlew clean build